Security-Onion-Solutions/securityonion-docs/introduction.rst

 Intrusion Detection Honeypot (IDH)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting in Security Onion 2.3.110, we have a new :ref:`idh` node.
-This allows you to build a node that mimics services.
-Connections to these services automatically generate alerts.
+Security Onion includes an :ref:`idh` node option.
+This allows you to build a node that mimics common services such as HTTP, FTP, and SSH.
+Any interaction with these fake services will automatically result in an alert.

 Enterprise Security Monitoring
 ------------------------------